Usage

 Uninstalling

-Use sudo sshforward.net uninstall to uninstall the service.
+Use sudo sshforward.net disable-service to disable the service.

 On macOS, use: